 In recent years there has been a revival of enthusiasm for hydro's potential.
-Construction of the Wuskwatim dam is now underway, in partnership with Nelson House First Nation.
-Manitoba Hydro has just announced a new, 10 year power sale arrangement with Northern States Power in Minnesota, worth over \$2 billion.
+Construction of the Wuskwatim Dam is now underway in partnership with Nelson House First Nation.
+Manitoba Hydro has just announced a new 10-year power sale arrangement with Northern States Power in Minnesota, worth over \$2 billion.
 The new agreement will run from 2015 to 2025.

-Today we are proud to announce that we will build the Conawapa dam.
-Energy projections for export and domestic markets indicate the time is right for Manitoba Hydro to move forward with another major generating station.
-As with Wuskwatim, the components of the Conawapa project will be submitted for public review by independent regulators.
+Today we are proud to announce that we will build the Conawapa Dam.
+Energy projections for export and domestic markets indicate the time is right for Manitoba Hydro to move forward with generating station. another major Wuskwatim, the components of the Conawapa project will be submitted for public review by independent regulators.
 Once in operation, Conawapa will generate 1,250 megawatts of electricity.

-Our government is confident in the future of hydroelectric development in Manitoba, and excited by the opportunities it provides for northern and aboriginal communities.
-We are committed to ensuring that Manitoba Hydro and its assets remain owned by Manitobans, for the benefit of Manitobans.
+Our government is confident in the future of hydro-electric development in Manitoba and excited by the opportunities it provides for northern and Aboriginal communities.
+We are committed to ensuring that Manitoba Hydro and its assets remain owned by Manitobans for the benefit of Manitobans.

 Wind energy is emerging as a new component of Manitoba's clean energy portfolio.
-The province's first wind farm, a 99 megawatt installation at St. Leon, is now fully commissioned and delivering power to Manitoba Hydro.
-Manitoba Hydro will be issuing a request for proposals this winter to develop another 300 megawatts of wind power - the next step towards our target of 1,000 megawatts.
+The province's first wind farm, a 99-megawatt installation at St. Leon, is now fully commissioned and delivering power to Manitoba Hydro.
+Manitoba Hydro will be issuing a request for proposals this winter to develop another 300 megawatts of wind power, the next step towards our target of 1,000 megawatts.
 The full development of Manitoba's wind strategy is expected to generate \$2 billion in investment, \$100 million in wind rights payments to landowners and \$150 million in property taxes to local governments.

 The expansion of ethanol production in Manitoba is underway, following the introduction of Manitoba's Ethanol Mandate in 2003.
-The next step in our bio-fuels strategy is expansion of biodiesel production in rural Manitoba.
+The next step in our biofuels strategy is expansion of biodiesel production in rural Manitoba.
 The Biofuels Act will be updated to ensure fuel quality for consumers.
 Our government will work with industry to ensure that biodiesel blends are available throughout Manitoba.

-This year Manitoba will also introduce a green energy manufacturing tax credit, to promote development and manufacture of clean energy technology in Manitoba.
+This year Manitoba will also introduce a green energy manufacturing tax credit to promote development and manufacture of clean energy technology in Manitoba.

-Innovation and Competitiveness
+Innovation and Competitiveness - Innovation et compétitivité

-Hard work, entrepreneurship and targeted investments in training and research have put Manitoba companies at the forefront of some of the fastest growing sectors in the global economy: advanced manufacturing; film and cultural industries; biotechnology; aerospace; and functional foods.
+Hard work, entrepreneurship and targeted investments in training and research have put Manitoba companies at the forefront of some of the fastest growing sectors in the global economy: advanced manufacturing, film and cultural industries, biotechnology, aerospace and functional foods.

-The Premier's Economic Advisory Council has helped frame a growth strategy based on targeted training programs, stronger links between research and industry, and the development of our hydro advantage.
-PEAC and the business community have also initiated and led the "spirited energy" campaign to promote Manitoba within and beyond our own borders.
+The Premier's Economic Advisory Council has helped frame a growth strategy based on targeted training programs, stronger links between research and industry and the development of our hydro advantage.
+PEAC and the business community have also initiated and led the "Spirited Energy" campaign to promote Manitoba within and beyond our own borders.

-Provincial investment in biotechnology research and development has increased by 60% since 1999 - creating innovation and training clusters at the University of Manitoba and Red River College, and supporting a biotech industry in Manitoba that has been recognized as the fastest growing in Canada.
-The province has worked closely with our manufacturing sector to promote new production and training techniques.
-Private investment in manufacturing has increased \$1.7 billion since 1999 - a 43% increase.
+Provincial investment in biotechnology research and development has increased by 60 percent since 1999, creating innovation and training clusters at the University of Manitoba and Red River College and supporting a biotech industry in Manitoba that has been recognized as the fastest growing in Canada.
+The Province has worked closely with our manufacturing sector to promote new production and training techniques.
+Private investment in manufacturing has increased \$1.7 billion since 1999, a 43 percent increase.

-The new Department of Competitiveness, Training and Trade will lead a campaign to reduce red tape in government, focusing on the creation of a "single window" service for businesses.
+The new Department of Competitiveness, Training and Trade will lead a campaign to reduce red tape in government, focussing on the creation of a single-window service for businesses.